Skip to Main Content

 Recommendations

-• If, after reviewing instructions and confirming permission, you are unsure about acceptable uses of GenAI, ask your instructor or supervisor for clarification.
+• If you are unsure about acceptable uses of GenAI after reviewing instructions and confirming permission, ask your instructor or supervisor for clarification.

 • Consider asking for guidance in writing (such as in an email) to ensure you are not missing any details.

-• Note that what is allowed in one class, a section of a class, or even in an individual assessment in one class, may not be allowed in another class, section, or assessment.
+• Note that what is allowed in one class, a section of a class, or even an individual assessment in one class may not be permitted in another class, section, or assessment.

-• If you are using GenAI in a group project, check in with your group members before using GenAI.
+• If you use GenAI in a group project, check in with your group members before using GenAI.

-Please consult relevant parts of the Library's GenAI guide for more information, particularly around integrity and ethics, and visit the USask Academic integrity page's Advice for Students.
-In addition, review the USask provisional guidelines for research, scholarly, and artistic work and provisional guidelines for students
+Please consult relevant parts of the Library's GenAI guide for more information, particularly around integrity and ethics, and visit the USask Academic Integrity page's Advice for Students.
+In addition, review the USask provisional guidelines for research, scholarly, and artistic work, as well as provisional guidelines for students

 Click to enlarge